College football's 50 best players in 2018

 Key stat: 1,103 receiving yards and 12 TDs

 First there was Amari Cooper.
 Then Calvin Ridley.
 And now it's Jerry Jeudy's turn to fill the role of Alabama's top receiver from South Florida.
-The sophomore who grew up in the same area as Cooper and Ridley, is every bit the same caliber player, with 59 receptions for 1,103 yards and 12 touchdowns.
+The sophomore who grew up in the same area as Cooper and Ridley is every bit the same caliber player, with 59 receptions for 1,103 yards and 12 touchdowns.
 He has only dropped five passes all season and is averaging nearly 8 yards after the catch.

 14. TRAVIS ETIENNE